AidySun/Java/Spring_Boot/README.md

 * Monitoring your apps in the cloud
   * Spring Boot Actuator
-  * builtin production ready endpoints
+  * built-in production ready endpoints
     * `/autoconfig /beans /configprops /dump /health`

 * Deploy Spring Boot apps to the cloud using Docker